 Options gamma measures the rate of change of the delta.
 Delta tells you how much an options price changes given a $1 movement in a stock’s price.
 If security is $100, the strike is $100, the delta is 40, the gamma is 2, and the price goes up to $101, then the delta moves up to 42—important stuff to know when you’re trading options.

-O.G. is a member of the Greeks family in options trading.
+O.G. is a member of the Greek family in options trading.
 Gamma is one of the more ambiguous Greeks but is still important in analyzing different strategies.
 Learn about its importance when options trading in the video above.

-Delta increases and decreases with a stock’s price; whereas gamma is the constant that measures that rate of change.
+Delta increases and decreases with a stock’s price, whereas gamma is the constant that measures that rate of change.

 Stock options give you the right but not the obligation to buy or sell a stock at a specific price.
 Calls and puts are the bullish and bearish components.

 The great thing about put options is that they’re like shorting, but all brokers have options, whereas not every broker has shares to short.

 Options are a great tool for making money in any market.
 There are strategies for when a stock is moving up, down, and even sideways.
 However, since they tend to be risky, studying and practicing is imperative.